shipwr3ckd/morphedapks/README.md

 ### 🙏 Credits

-This repository was generated from the [krvstek/uni-apks](https://github.com/krvstek/uni-apks) template (GPL-3.0), with the following changes:
+This repository was generated from the [krvstek/uni-apks](https://github.com/krvstek/uni-apks) template (licensed under GPL-3.0), with the following changes:
 - Support for GitHub Pages deployment
 - Support for additional apps
 - UI and configuration improvements
 - Immutable release support
 - Direct download links in release notes

+---
 ## ⚠️ Disclaimer <a id="disclaimer"></a>

 - This project is **not affiliated with any patch creators mentioned here**, and is intended for educational & personal use only.